pRiVi/debian-mini-ro-root-odroid-c1/README.md

 ## Build the image:
 Just use the make utility to build an sdcard.img.
 Be sure to run this with sudo, as root privileges are required to mount the image.
 ```
+export MAKEFLAGS="-jX" # X is the number of CPUs your compiling machine has (improve speed)
 sudo make
 ```